FeatureHub-AI/FeatureHub/telecom/DPI Social network.md

 **DPI_SOCIAL_CNT_PART_M3_3M**:	The ratio of the number of days with the Internet traffic social networks, month 3 to the amount for 3 months

+## Volume consumed
-## Volume consumed, including download and upload traffic
+Sum total volume consumed on this type of traffic, including download and upload

 **DPI_SOCIAL_VOL_W1**:	volume with Internet traffic social networks, week

 **DPI_SOCIAL_VOL_W2**:	volume with Internet traffic social networks, week 2